 The Ponemon Institute, which conducts independent research on privacy, data protection and information security, recently reported that the average cost of global cyber breach has reached as much as $3.8 million.
 With reports of data breaches every other day, most of them leading to grave financial losses, it’s time to sit up and take note of the threat.
 People and organizations are nowadays becoming increasingly concerned about the rampant use of IT networks for spying, data leakage, or other similar threats, capable of putting their reputation at stake.

 To combat this, there is today, a growing demand for trained IT security professionals.
 Data security is fast becoming a promising career option and training in this field is growing hugely in importance.
-Corporates as well as government organizations are now hiring data security experts for tasks such as fixing internal security loopholes, clinical investigation of computer frauds, outlining data security and networking fundamentals for organizations, remote firewall management and security auditing for standard management of IT systems.
+Corporates as well as government organizations are now hiring data security experts for tasks such as fixing internal security loopholes, clinical investigation of computer frauds, outlining data security and networking fundamentals for organizations, remote firewall management and security auditing for Fortinet brings training and certifications program to reduce cybersecurity skills gapstandard management of IT systems.

 Protecting computer networks from illegal attempts of accessing personal or business-related information on the internet requires a lot of expertise.
 Recently, two apex educational bodies—the University Grant Commission (UGC) and All India Council for Technical Education (AICTE) have proposed that Indian universities and institutions introduce Cyber Information Security as a subject at undergraduate and post-graduate levels.
 Graduates with a degree in computer science or engineering may opt for full-time or short-term courses, degrees and diplomas in cyber information security and network administration.
 Many academic institutions, in the recent past, have based their IT courses on internationally-renowned certifications like CompTIA.